-Trigger terms may also identify albums or reviews when the trigger term is a musical artist or a band, may identify reviews or show times when the trigger term is a movie or a show name, may return news articles about the trigger term, or travels conditions when the trigger is travel related (airport name or flight number).
+Trigger terms may also identify albums or reviews when the trigger term is a musical artist or a band, may identify reviews or showtimes when trigger terms are movies or show names, may return news articles about those trigger terms or travels conditions when a trigger is a travel-related (airport name or flight number).

-We are told that when a trigger term appears within a snippet in a search results, that may cause that search result to be presented as enriched result content within search results.
+We are told that when trigger terms appear within snippets in search results, they may cause search results to be presented as enriched result content within those search results.